skazantsev/MvcVulnerabilitiesDemo/README.md

 }
 ```

-Invoking this helper on a page
+Invoking this helper on a page:
 ``` csharp
 @Html.FormatAccount("<b>John Smith</b>")
 ```